phuonglh/jvl/README.md

 - The CoNLL 2003 corpus for training English named entity tagger (`optionsCoNLL2003`).
 - The KIK 2020 corpus for training Bahasa Indonesia named entity tagger (`optionsKIK2020`).

-## Experiment
+## 2.1.
+Experiment

-The resulting files will be saved to subdirectories of `seq/dat/(lang)/ner` where `lang` can be `eng`, `vie` or `ind`, etc. These directories should exist before training.
+The resulting files will be saved to paths of `dat/ner/$lang-` where `lang` can be `eng`, `vie` or `ind`, etc.

 To train a tagger, run the file `seq/NameTagger.jl`.
 Update the options if necessary.
 Then run the function `train(options)`, where `options` is the selected options for a language as described above.
-After training, run the function `eval(options)` to predict all train/dev./test corpus and save the results to corresponding output files.
+After training, run the function `evaluate(options)` to predict all train/dev./test corpus and save the results to corresponding output files.
 Finally, run the `conlleval` script on each output file to see the corresponding NER performance.

-## Vietnamese VLSP-2016 Accuracy
+## 2.2.
+Vietnamese VLSP-2016 Accuracy

 - Number of training sentences: 16,858 (with length not greater than 40)
 - Number of development sentences: 2,831